 Sale Price GBP: £4.2 Million

-All prices were calculated using the historical exchange rate tool on xe.com from the sale price that was found on the websites of the respective auction houses.
+To ensure the prices in this list were as accurate as possible, they were calculated using the historical exchange rate tool on xe.com from the sale price that was found on the websites of the respective auction houses.
 We would like to thank Sotheby’s and Christie’s for the images that we used in this post.